dcos/adminrouter/README.md

 * two dnsmasq instances
 * Admin Router itself

-These do not always log to stderr/stdout, so a very simple syslog mock is also provided.
+These do not always log to stderr/stdout, so a very simple Syslog mock is also provided.
 All the stdouts and stderrs are piped into the central log processing class LogCatcher.

 ##### LogCatcher
-As mentioned in the previous paragraph, all the stdout/stderr file descriptors and syslog messages are piped into this class.
+As mentioned in the previous paragraph, all the stdout/stderr file descriptors and Syslog messages are piped into this class.
 It uses `poll()` call to monitor all the sources for new information and push it into:
 * standard python logging module
 * logs located in `test-harness/logs/`